The Internet of Things: A New Opportunity for Hackers

 The Internet of Things is an exciting and innovative technological evolution that is changing the way we live, do business, and interact.
 The IoT provides improvements in efficiency, convenience, and overall business processes.
 Such technological advancements are welcomed and ought to be embraced.
 However, from a cybersecurity standpoint, the IoT causes more problems and challenges than it fixes.
 Any organization actively adopting the IoT must make security a key priority.

 There is huge market demand for the IoT.
-Research conducted by Statista discovered IoT connected devices worldwide is projected to amount to 30.9 billion units by 2025, and an exponential increase from the 13.8 billion units that are expected in 2021.
+However, IoT was created, not with security in mind.
+Research conducted by Statista discovered IoT connected devices worldwide is projected to amount to 30.9 billion units by 2025, an exponential increase from the 13.8 billion units in 2021.
 As such, companies are producing products as fast as they can get them to market.
 Often this means products are not being developed with security in mind; vulnerabilities in the code are common.

 Similarly, when companies purchase smart devices and integrate them, often they do not consider the security risk they may pose.
 Perhaps the device is innocuous; a one off integration that connects to the network to maintain quality.
 As more and more IoT devices are connected to the network, the larger the attack surface becomes.
 Thereby providing hackers with increased opportunity for exploitation.